a1291762/shd-pebble/README.md

 Features:

-* Shows time in 12/24 hour format (respects user preference)
+* Shows time in 12/24 hour format (respects system preference)
 * Shows the date, including day of week
 * Has an outer circle designed for displaying battery percentage
 * Has 3 inner circle segments designed for displaying fitness information
+* Has optional gratuitous animation

 As I was attempting to re-create the experience I had on my TicWatch E3, I have setup the health display using the same logic.
 The top segment counts